Proteome analysis of exosomes

 This article was written by Koji Ueda Project for Personalized Cancer Medicine, Cancer Precision Medicine Center, Japanese Foundation for Cancer Research, Japan.

-Exosomes are secretory microvesicles derived from intracellular vesicle trafficking pathways, which are involved in extracellular release of unwanted molecules or delivery of molecules to distant cells.
+Exosomes are secretory microvesicles derived from intracellular vesicle trafficking pathways, which are involved in the extracellular release of unwanted molecules or delivery of molecules to distant cells.
 Exosomes are characterized by a lipid bilayer membrane with diameters in the range of several tens to hundreds of nanometers.
 Specific protein groups (tetraspanin family, Rab family, Tsg101, and Alix) and miRNAs are abundant in exosomes compared to the ratios of cellular composition.
-However, biochemical definition of exosomes has not been clearly defined yet.
-Indeed, a multi-omics analyses based on the particle size of extracellular vesicles revealed that the molecular composition of exosomes differs remarkably depending on the particle size 1).
+However, the biochemical definition of exosomes has not been clearly defined yet.
+Indeed, a multi-omics analysis based on the particle size of extracellular vesicles revealed that the molecular composition of exosomes differs remarkably depending on the particle size 1).
 In spite of uncertain definition of exosomes, functional analyses using different exosome purification techniques (exosome samples with different purities) have been conducted worldwide, which for instance reported involvement of exosomes in cancer metastasis, invasion, angiogenesis, and immune cell control.

 On the other hand, it is a fact that the molecular profiles of pathogenic cells can be read from pathogenic cell-derived exosomes released into body fluids such as peripheral blood.
 Moreover, there has been an increase in the commercial use of exosomes for diagnosis.
 A test (ExoDx® Prostate IntelliScore) to simultaneously detect three RNAs specific to prostate cancer--PCA3 non-coding RNA, ERG mRNA, and SDEF mRNA--from urine exosomes has been developed in a CLIA (Clinical Laboratory Improvement Amendments) laboratory.
 Now an order as LDT (Laboratory Developed Tests: in vitro diagnostic tests designed, manufactured, and used within one laboratory) to Exosome Diagnostics company is internationally available2).
 This company has also developed a technology to isolate exosomal DNA/RNA and cfDNA (circulating free DNA) from plasma in one step, and introduced a test to detect EGFR-T790M mutation in non-small cell lung cancer from blood samples (ExoDx® EGFR T790M).
 This mutation causes drug resistance in approximately 60% patients with lung cancer who are treated with EGFR inhibitors; therefore, prompt diagnosis of acquired resistance is considered to be important in determining transition to effective drugs for EGFR mutations such as osimertinib.
 A comparative study of 210 patients with lung cancer carrying the same mutation was performed using an approved diagnostic method with cfDNA (cobas® EGFR Mutation Test v2) or the ExoDx® EGFR T790M test.
 The sensitivity and specificity of T790M detection using cobas® EGFR Mutation Test v2 were 58% and 80%, respectively, while those using the ExoDx® EGFR T790M test were 92% and 89%, respectively3).